sheikhshafayat/BEnQA/README.md

 The dataset is provided in csv format and can be found in data folder.
 We also provide few shot examples used in the paper.

-Each JSON file contains a list of dictionaries, where each dictionary represents a single data instance with the following keys:

 ## Citation

 If you find this dataset useful in your research, please cite the following paper: